 The Company seeks to augment the sustainable impact of our deployment of capital.
-Due to the nature of our business, the projects of our streaming agreements are focused on the mitigation of greenhouse gases; however, while every carbon credit represents one less tonne of greenhouse gases in the atmosphere, not every carbon credit is equal in its broader contribution to a sustainable future.
-The Company's aim is to finance a net-zero future by accelerating the creation and expansion of high-integrity carbon credit projects and the innovation of new technologies needed to reduce and remove emissions, with a particular focus on projects with Co-Benefits.
-Carbon Streaming believes that carbon credits with Co-Benefit accreditation, or that otherwise offer impactful Co-Benefits such as addressing UN SDGs, will command premium prices compared to otherwise similar carbon credits without Co-Benefit accreditation or impactful Co-Benefit initiatives.
-See "- Other Information Relating to the Company's Business".
+Due to the nature of our business, the projects in which the Company has streaming and royalty agreements are focused on the mitigation of GHG emissions; however, while every carbon credit represents one less tonne of greenhouse gases in the atmosphere, not every carbon credit is equal in its broader contribution to a sustainable future.
+The Company's aim is to accelerate a net-zero future by financing the creation and expansion of high-integrity carbon credit projects and the innovation of new technologies needed to reduce and remove GHG emissions, with a particular focus on projects with Co-Benefits.
+The Company has an impact investing policy which guides our decision-making process for identifying carbon credit projects to consider for streaming or royalty transactions.
+In adherence to the policy, Carbon Streaming believes that carbon credits with Co-Benefit accreditation, or that otherwise offer impactful Co-Benefits such as protecting endangered species, providing tangible benefits to local communities or biodiversity or advancing other UN SDGs, will command premium prices compared to otherwise similar carbon credits without Co-Benefit accreditation or impactful Co-Benefit initiatives.
+See "- Other Information Relating to the Company's Business - Sustainability".